 3.1 LPG Storage Containers

-Storage containers are used for storing LPG products, these vessels are pressurised, designed in accordance to ASME Boiler and Pressure Vessel Codes, BS Standard or any other approved code.
+Storage containers are used for storing LPG products, these vessels are pressurised, designed by ASME Boiler and Pressure Vessel Codes, BS Standard or any other approved code.
 In a typical LPG facility, you may see specific vessels for storing propane, Butane or missed LPG.
-Storage vessels may be classified in accordance to their shapes.
+Storage vessels may be classified by their shapes.
 It should be noted that this article does not cover other types of storage vessels or tanks except Spherical and cylindrical storage vessels.

 Below are some of the pros and cons of these vessels.

-Spherical storage vessel can store larger volume of LPG products compared to cylindrical storage vessels.
-In some cases spherical storage vessel stores over 120,000 gallons of LPG.
+- Spherical storage vessel can store a larger volume of LPG products compared to cylindrical storage vessels.
+In some cases, spherical storage vessel stores over 120,000 gallons of LPG.

-When large volume of LPG is stored, spherical vessels occupy lesser space compared to cylindrical vessels.
+- When a large volume of LPG is stored, spherical vessels occupy lesser space compared to cylindrical vessels.
 When there is space limitation, Spherical storage vessel provides the best solution for space utilization.

-More time is required to fabricate spherical vessels compared to cylindrical vessels.
-Due to their large size they cannot be entirely shop fabricated and transported to site.
-Part of the vessels are shop fabricated and assembled on site to complete the installation.
+- More time is required to fabricate spherical vessels compared to cylindrical vessels.
+Due to their large size, they cannot be entirely shop fabricated and transported to the site.
+Part of the vessels are shop fabricated and assembled on-site to complete the installation.
 On the other hand, cylindrical vessels can be entirely shop fabricated and transported to site for installation.

-Due to uniform distribution of stresses across the entire shell of Horton spheres, lesser plate thickness is used for a designated design pressure.
-In cylindrical pressure vessels due to uneven stress distribution, the plate thickness used for storage vessel head fabrication may be different to that used to form the shell.
+- Due to the uniform distribution of stresses across the entire shell of Horton spheres, the lesser plate thickness is used for a designated design pressure.
+In cylindrical pressure vessels due to uneven stress distribution, the plate thickness used for storage vessel head fabrication may differ from to that used to form the shell.

-Planned and unplanned maintenance favours the cylindrical vessels, because of their quantities, individual vessel can be maintained or repaired while others are in-service.
+- Planned and unplanned maintenance favours the cylindrical vessels, because of their quantities, the individual vessel can be maintained or repaired while others are in-service.

-The content of a cylindrical vessel can be easily empties and isolated compared to large volume of LPG stored in Horton spheres.
+- The content of a cylindrical vessel can be easily emptied and isolated compared to the large volume of LPG stored in Horton spheres.
 This is usually a big advantage if there is vessel failure in a cylindrical vessel.

 The technical name for a spherical storage vessel is Horton Sphere.
-Like the name they are spherical in shape.
-These vessels are used for storing large volume of liquefied petroleum gas.
+Like the name, they are spherical in shape.
+These vessels are used for storing a large volume of liquefied petroleum gas.
 They usually occupy lesser space than cylindrical storage vessels.
-One of the main advantage of this type of storage vessel is the uniform distribution of stress on the sphere compared to the non-uniform stress distribution on cylindrical vessels.
+One of the main advantages of this type of storage vessel is the uniform distribution of stress on the sphere compared to the non-uniform stress distribution on cylindrical vessels.
 The uniform stress distribution results in reduced shell plate thickness.

 These vessels are cylindrical in shape they are also called LPG storage bullets.
 They have hemispherical, ellipsoidal head or a combination of various heads.
 They may be installed horizontally or vertically however they are mostly installed horizontally either below ground or above ground.
 When installed above ground they may be mounded, semi mounded or unmounded.